-My Christmas Cut-Out Sugar Cookies
+My Christmas Cut-Out Sugar Cookie Recipe

 How Do You Like Your Sugar Cookies?

-Thin and Crisp or Thick and Soft.
+But there's a reason classics are classics.
 My favorite part about these cookies is how thick and soft they are.
 That depends on the baker and how you and your family like them.
 Some do like them thin and a little on the crisp side.